Resource Planning: From Definition to Resource Plan (2025)

 Human Resources

-The most valuable resource a business can have are its people.
-This is why a company’s primary concern should be keeping up high work satisfaction rates, thus fuelling overall productivity, and ultimately generating more profit.
+The most valuable resource a business can have are its team members.
+This is why a firm’s primary concern should be keeping up high work satisfaction rates, thus fuelling overall productivity, and ultimately generating more profit.

 Statistics in recent years have shown an upward trend in employee attrition rates.
 Data shows that in 2022, the US record was broken with 50 million resignations, with the average annual turnover rate being over 20% (Mercer).
 This isn’t a phenomenon that is unique to the US, as labor statistics from European countries such as the UK and France paint a similar picture (CNBC).

-How can you address this trend to make sure that your business doesn’t lose out on the valuable time spent onboarding an employee, as well as the skills and know-how they have developed?
+How can you address this trend to make sure that your business doesn’t lose out on the valuable time spent onboarding human resources, as well as the skills and know-how they have developed?
 First, we need to get to the bottom of the issue.
 Research has shown that the most common job-related reasons for voluntary turnover are poorly-handled workloads and stress-related issues (Work Institute).

 Fortunately, modern resource management software has found ways to significantly improve your employee’s day-to-day obligations, and streamline the administrative part of their work lives.
 To effectively address these challenges, diving into advanced strategies for human resource planning can offer valuable insights and solutions.